fanbyprinciple/fastai/v4/lesson8/readme.md

 1. What is an embedding matrix?

-a look up table, a dictionary
+a look up table, embedding is a way to access the latent factors using an index without creating one hot vectors which will need more space.

 1. What is the relationship between an embedding and a matrix of one-hot-encoded vectors?